OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-2-DevOps/chapter-2-intro-to-ci-cd/quiz/quiz.md

                 question: "What does CI/CD stand for?",
                 options: [
                     "Central Integration and Central Deployment",
+                    "Cloud Infrastructure and Centralized Deployment",
                     "Continuous Integration and Continuous Delivery",
-                    "Cloud Infrastructure and Centralized Deployment",
                     "Collaborative Integration and Collaborative Development"
                 ],
+                explanations: [
+                    "CI/CD stands for Continuous Integration and Continuous Delivery, not Central Integration.", "While cloud infrastructure is important, it is unrelated to the CI/CD acronym.", "CI/CD is a DevOps practice focused on continuously integrating and delivering code changes reliably.", "Collaboration is important but not what CI/CD directly stands for."
+                ],
-                correctAnswer: 1,
+                correctAnswer: 2
-                explanation: "CI/CD refers to Continuous Integration and Continuous Delivery, a core DevOps practice for automating the software delivery process."
             },
             {
                 question: "What is the main purpose of Continuous Integration (CI)?",
                 options: [
+                    "Building infrastructure automatically",
+                    "Automating testing to ensure code compatibility",
                     "Automating code deployment to production",
-                    "Automating testing to ensure code compatibility",
-                    "Building infrastructure automatically",
                     "Managing communication between developers and customers"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "CI focuses on automatically testing code changes to detect integration issues early in the development cycle."
+                    "Infrastructure as Code (IaC) handles that, not CI directly.", "CI focuses on testing code automatically to identify and resolve integration issues early.", "That's the purpose of Continuous Delivery (CD), not CI.", "That's broader DevOps work, not CI specifically."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is a key benefit of Continuous Delivery (CD)?",
                 options: [
-                    "It slows down software updates to ensure extra caution", "It automates deployment processes to minimize risks", "It eliminates the need for infrastructure",
+                    "It prevents developers from pushing code quickly", "It automates deployment processes to minimize risks", "It slows down software updates to ensure extra caution", "It eliminates the need for infrastructure"
-                    "It prevents developers from pushing code quickly" ],
-                correctAnswer: 1,
+                ],
+                explanations: [
-                explanation: "CD ensures code can be reliably deployed with minimal human intervention, reducing deployment risks."
+                    "CD accelerates pushing code safely, not prevents it.", "CD ensures code can be reliably deployed with minimal human intervention, reducing deployment risks.", "CD speeds up updates while still maintaining reliability.", "Infrastructure is still needed for any deployment."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "How is DevOps different from CI/CD?",
                 options: [
-                    "DevOps focuses only on testing while CI/CD focuses on operations", "DevOps encompasses culture and automation beyond just integration and delivery", "DevOps eliminates the need for operations teams", "DevOps only happens after CI/CD pipelines are built" ],
+                    "DevOps only happens after CI/CD pipelines are built", "DevOps eliminates the need for operations teams", "DevOps encompasses culture and automation beyond just integration and delivery", "DevOps focuses only on testing while CI/CD focuses on operations" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "DevOps is a broader cultural and operational framework that includes CI/CD, but also emphasizes collaboration, automation, and continuous improvement."
+                    "DevOps practices are continuous, not something that happens afterward.", "DevOps strengthens collaboration with operations, not removes them.", "DevOps is the overall framework that includes CI/CD, collaboration, automation, and feedback.", "DevOps is broader, involving culture, collaboration, and automation across the lifecycle."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "What is a key method used in DevOps?",
+                options: [
+                    "Manual testing and deployment of code",
+                    "Increasing the number of manual release meetings", "Limiting developer access to production environments",
+                    "Infrastructure as Code (IaC) for managing infrastructure" ],
+                explanations: [
+                    "DevOps emphasizes automation to avoid manual errors.", "DevOps tries to streamline and automate releases, not slow them down with manual steps.", "While access management is important, the core methods focus on automation and collaboration.", "IaC allows teams to manage and provision infrastructure automatically through code."
+                ],
+                correctAnswer: 3
             }
         ];